Bullhead Catfish Vs Channel Catfish – Basic Differences

 Are you a freshwater fishing enthusiast wondering about the differences between bullhead and catfish?
-While these two species share some similarities, there are distinct characteristics that set them apart.
+While these two species share some similarities, distinct characteristics set them apart.

 In this guide, we’ll take a closer look at bullhead vs catfish, exploring everything from their physical features and habitat preferences to their behaviors and diets.